athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Bastion Archon.md

     desc: "`pf2:r`  **Damage Reduction** 22\n\n* * *\n"

   - name: "Ultimate Sacrifice"
-    desc: " (divine,healing) If the bastion archon is slain by an evil creature, it explodes in a geyser of holy light, restoring 140 HP to all good-aligned creatures in a 40-foot emanation.
+    desc: " (divine,healing) If the bastion archon is slain by an evil creature, it explodes in a geyser of holy light, restoring 140 HP to all good-aligned creatures in a @Template[emanation|distance:40].
 The ground in the affected area is also subjected to a level 10 [[Spells/Consecrate|Consecrate]] ritual, and the ground is consecrated for 10 years (or only 24 hours if the ultimate sacrifice took place in Hell, Abaddon, or the Abyss)."

 attacks:
   - name: ""